Version: 2.1 | Last Updated: June 24, 2026

 The Blink website and App may use cookies and similar technologies for essential functionality (session management, preferences, security) and analytics (understanding how the Services are used).
 We do not use cookies for third-party advertising.
 You can manage cookie preferences through your browser or device settings.

 The Services are generally intended for individuals aged 18 and over.
 The Blink Card is available only to individuals aged 18 and over.
-In jurisdictions where minors may use the Wallet under parental or legal guardian authorization as described in the Terms and Conditions, Blink does not knowingly collect personal data from minors without such authorization.
-Parents or legal guardians who authorize a minor's use of the Wallet are responsible for the minor's activity and for consenting to the collection and processing of the minor's personal data on the minor's behalf.
+Use of the Services and the Wallet is restricted to individuals aged 18 and over, consistent with the Terms and Conditions.
+Blink does not knowingly collect personal data from minors.

 We do not knowingly collect personal information from children under the age of 13 (or under such higher age as may be required by applicable law, such as 16 in certain EEA member states).
 If we become aware that we have collected personal data from a child below the applicable age threshold without appropriate parental or guardian consent, we will take steps to delete that information promptly.
 If you believe a child has provided us with personal data without appropriate consent, please contact us at privacy@blink.sv.